TaintedWind/LabRunner/README.md

-LabRunner
+Lab Runner
 =========

-A game where you collect and combine items to escape an underground lab.
-This is the source code.
-Feel free to point out things that need tweaking.
+This is the source code for a game I am writing to learn the art of game development.
+It is based on Java and Slick2D, and the goal is to collect and combine items to escape an underground laboratory.
+Feedback is appreciated.